black and white bed linen

 Communion to the Sick

-Guiding worshippers to encounter Christ with reverence and an open heart.
+These prayers will help centre the heart, mind, and soul, guiding worshippers to encounter Christ with reverence and an open heart.